 Carian Slicer is a brilliant spell, where the caster swipes a magical sword that deals excellent damage without costing too much FP.
 As such, it’s a great option when enemies get too close and you don’t have time to back up and cast a powerful spell.

 To learn this spell, you must first give Sorcerer Sellen (found in the Ruins Cellar, north of the Bridge of Sacrifice) a Royal House Scroll.
-This item can be found nearby, so you can both pick up the scroll and get the spell in a matter of minutes.

-Start off at the Agheel Lake South site of grace, then head directly east until you run into two large stone structures.
+To find the scroll, start off at the Agheel Lake South site of grace, then head directly east until you run into two large stone structures.
 Make your way to the eastmost structure, climb the rocks beside the building and jump onto the roof.
 There, you’ll see a knight standing next to a corpse.
 Kill this knight, and the scroll can be found on the body he was guarding.

 Carian Greatsword and Magic Glintblade